RCS vs. SMS: How are they different?

 RCS: What it is and why it’s the future

-The RCS messaging protocol is an advanced service that upgrades the messaging experience for Android users, creating a better experience and functioning more like an OTT app like iMessage or WhatsApp than SMS.
+The RCS messaging protocol is an advanced service that upgrades the messaging experience for RCS-compatible devices, creating a better experience and functioning more like an OTT app like iMessage or WhatsApp than SMS.

 However, the difference with RCS is that users can use it right within their phone’s native messaging app.
 This means that users can access the more modern features of RCS – like real-time, branded messages, high-resolution video, read receipts, group chats, typing indicators, end-to-end encryption, and more – without having to download a new third-party app.